kgdunn/pid-book/univariate-review/histograms-and-probability-distributions.rst

 			\text{mad}\left\{ x_i \right\} = c \cdot \text{median}\left\{ \| x_i - \text{median}\left\{ x_i \right\}  \|  \right\} \qquad\qquad \text{where}\qquad c = 1.4826

 	The constant :math:`c` makes the MAD consistent with the standard deviation when the observations :math:`x_i` are normally distributed.
 The MAD has a :index:`breakdown point` of 50%, because like the median, we can replace just under half the data with outliers before the estimate becomes unbounded.
-To computer the MAD in R, use the ``MAD(x)`` function on a vector ``x``.
+To compute the MAD in R, use the ``MAD(x)`` function on a vector ``x``.

 		Enrichment reading: read pages *1 to 8* of "`Tutorial to Robust Statistics <http://dx.doi.org/10.1002/cem.1180050103>`_", PJ Rousseeuw, *Journal of Chemometrics*, **5**, 1-20, 1991.